 - Limited protein variety

-5. Purina Pro Plan Small Breed Dry Dog Food Shredded Blend
+5. Purina Pro Plan Small Breed Shredded Blend Dry Dog Food

-- Protein-rich for active dogs
+- Bite-sized kibble for small dogs

 - Live probiotics included